terracota19/Digital-Forensics-Volatility-Installer-for-Kali/README.md

 ## 🚀 Usage

 1. Clone this repository or download the script manually.
-2. Make sure the script has execute permissions (optional):
+2. Make sure the script has execute permissions:

    ```bash
    chmod +x volatility-install.sh